 Is Polyurethane Waterproof?
-Types and Application
+How it Works, and Types

 Yes, polyurethane (PU) is a waterproof material.
 It consists of a polymer that is made up of chains of organic units joined by carbamate links.
 This carbamate line composition creates a closed-cell structure that completely blocks water, making it an excellent material for waterproofing.
-Due to water waterproof capability of polyurethane, it can be used as a waterproofing membrane for buildings and constructions.
+Due to the water waterproof capability of polyurethane, it can be used as a waterproofing membrane for buildings and constructions.

 As waterproofing experts, Aqviz, we use polyurethane on concrete, wood, and metal to waterproof the surface.
 So far, we have got amazing results with the PU.
-In order to have proper result prom PU you should follow the correct method statements and proper maintenance as well as layer protection.
+In order to have proper result prom PU, you should follow the correct method statements and proper maintenance as well as layer protection.
 We highly recommend you use PU as a waterproofing membrane.

 Read More: 6 Types of Polyurethane: Best for Waterproofing Projects